Quarantine Requirements At A Glance

 Costa Rica’s borders are open to travellers departing from anywhere in the world.
 While a 14-day quarantine is not mandatory, travellers will have to fill out an online form called “Pase de Salud” (Health Pass).
 A PCR test is no longer necessary to enter Costa Rica, but travellers are required to have a valid insurance policy.

-The country reopened for international travelers from July 1.
+The country has reopened for international travelers.
 No restrictions like PCR test certificates or mandatory quarantine.
 On arrival, passengers exhibiting symptoms along with randomly chosen passengers will be subjected to a COVID test and if found positive, the quarantine will follow.
-Curfew on weekdays from 9 pm to 5 am, and on Saturdays and Sundays from 7 pm to 5 am.
-Masks are mandatory and if seen without one in public, you may be penalized.

 All passengers must carry a negative COVID test certificate conducted less than 72 hours before your entry.
 Quarantine is not obligatory unless you exhibit symptoms upon arrival.